t-mart/sb/README.md

 ### `ls`

 List all torrents in a given qbittorrent instance as JSON.
+May provide zero or more hashes to select particular torrents.

 May also provide torrent hashes to select particular torrents.
 Accepts a `--status` option to filter which torrents to list.